Updated January 2023

 What Happens Upon Landing At An Airport in Mexico?

-Once you land at the airport, the airport officials will direct you to the OISA office inside the airport.
+Once you land at the airport, collect your luggage and head to the OISA office inside the airport.

 Rabies Certificate